 - 2020 Uber revenue: $18.2 billion

 10. Uber had a 64 cent loss per share in February 2019.

 If a company has negative EPS (earnings per share), this means it isn’t making enough profits.

 The amount of profits is divided by the amount of shares.
-Seeing how Uber shares have a negative EPS, it means that they are currently losing money.
+Seeing how Uber shares have a negative EPS, it means that Uber is currently losing money.

 Perhaps the Uber earnings outlook can improve if the company takes some advice from Warren Buffet, who is considered the most successful investor according to stock market statistics.

 11. Uber lost $1.1 billion in the fourth quarter of 2019.